This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 Azure PowerShell script

-If you are not running the script from Cloud Shell, don’t forget to sign in with the Connect-AzAccount cmdlet to connect your Azure account.
+If you’re not using Cloud Shell, remember to sign in with the Connect-AzAccount cmdlet to establish a connection with your Azure account.

 ## ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------